Darshanptl7500/GPlaceAPI/README.md

 ##Contact

 GPlaceAPI is developed by [Darshan Patel](http://iosexception.com).
-Please [drop us an email](mailto:developer.ios89@gmail.com) to let me know you how you are using this library and anything related to this library.
+Please [email](mailto:developer.ios89@gmail.com) to let me know you how you are using this library and anything related to this library.

 ##Contributing and notes